galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 ![workflow](../../images/rna-seq-viz-with-cummerbund.png)

 CummeRbund reads your RNA-Seq results from a [SQLite](XXX) database.
-This database has to be created using Cuffdiff's SQLite output option.
+This database has to be created using CuffDiff's SQLite output option.

-> ### {% icon tip %} Tip: SQLite output with Cuffdiff
+> ### {% icon tip %} Tip: SQLite output with CuffDiff
 >
-> Instruct Cuffdiff to organize its output in a SQLite database for later read with CummeRbund
+> Instruct CuffDiff to organize its output in a SQLite database for later read with CummeRbund
 >
 > ![SQLite output](../../images/cuffdiff-set-sqlite.png)
 {: .tip}